CSCfi/csc-user-guide/docs/support/tutorials/env-guide/commands-for-data-processing.md

 2 Pekka
 ```

-Note that also *space* and *tabulator* characters are used when `uniq`
+Note that also *Space* and *Tabulator* characters are used when `uniq`
 compares the rows.
 Thus, a row containing "Leena" is not identical to a
-row containing "Leena".
+row containing "Leena ".
 By default, `uniq` is case-sensitive, but using
 option `-i` makes `uniq` to ignore the cases and consider "leena" and
 "Leena" to be identical.
 However, note that if you use case-insensitive
 `uniq`, you may need to do also the sorting in case-insensitive mode